loader image

-The Comoros Interisland Connectivity Project (PICMC) is a comprehensive initiative that aims at enhancing infrastructure, maritime transportation, connectivity and mobility, climate resilience and safety among the islands of Grande Comore, Moheli, and Anjouan.
+The Comoros Interisland Connectivity Project (PICMC) is a comprehensive mobility initiative aimed at improving maritime transportation, infrastructure, connectivity and mobility, climate resilience and safety among the islands of Grande Comore, Moheli, and Anjouan.1 2

-PICMC envisions a “safer, more efficient, and environmentally sustainable interisland maritime transport system that promotes socioeconomic integration.”
-It includes measures to ensure compliance with the World Bank’s Environmental and Social Standards (ESSs), such as an Environmental and Social Management Framework (ESMF) and a Stakeholder Engagement Plan (SEP).
-The project takes a multifaceted approach by upgrading port infrastructure, renewing vessels, and strengthening maritime authorities across the Comoros archipelago.
+PICMC envisions the development of a “safer, more efficient,3 and environmentally sustainable interisland maritime transport system that promotes socioeconomic integration.”4 The project adopts a multifaceted approach that includes upgrading port infrastructure, renewing vessels, and strengthening maritime authorities across the Comoros archipelago.5 Additionally, it ensures alignment with the World Bank’s Environmental and Social Standards (ESSs) through the implementation of measures such as an Environmental and Social Management Framework (ESMF) and a Stakeholder Engagement Plan (SEP).6

 Source: Click Here